 Make sure to stop off at Horticultural Hall & Uncommon Grounds Cafe for a tasty brew (as us Brits call it) and keep your eyes peeled for a mini Titanic in Griffin’s Pond.

 If you’re looking for a little escape from the city, take the short drive to Peggy’s Cove – a charming little fishing village that’s as quaint as they come.

 8.)
 Wander around the Maritime Museum of the Atlantic

 If you’re naturally drawn to the seashore, one place you should definitely check out is the Maritime Museum of the Atlantic.
 Located in downtown Halifax, the museum is the oldest of its kind in the country and houses, a mind-boggling, 30,000 artefacts, including a large selection of ship portraits and ship models.

 Remember I mentioned that Fundy is a great place for geologists?
 Well, if that’s your thing you HAVE to head over to the Fundy Geology Museum in Parrsboro.

 The museum highlights the unique geology of the region, especially Fundy Bay.
 If geology or museums aren’t your things, you’ll probably want to give this place a wide berth. 🤣

 Nova Scotia has multiple islands and little inlets, and McNabs is the largest, within easy reach of Halifax Harbour.
 You can hop over to the island via a, zippy, 30-minute boat ride from downtown Halifax that runs most days.

-Once you get there you can hike on one of the many established trails, explore historical sights like the Maughter Beach lighthouse and Fort McNab.
+Once you get there you can hike on one of the many established trails, and explore historical sights like the Maughter Beach lighthouse and Fort McNab.

 Alternatively, just chill in the natural beauty of the island while blowing the cobwebs out with the sea breeze.